plietar/malariasim-gc-writeup/GC.md

 Again, lets modify the R interpreter to print those cases and include them in the graphs.
 To distinguish between a collection which freed up enough space to satisfy the current allocation and those which haven't and need to be retried, a different point shape is used.
-I'll also focus the plot to a shorter period of time.
+I've also focused the plot to a shorter period of time, so we can actually see the individual cycles.

 <p align="center">
 <img src="gcinfo-line2.png" width="800"/>